hockeybuggy/hockeybuggy/site_source/content/blog/wind-river-trip-journal.md

 *Recounted by Douglas Anderson*

-We woke up to a cold couldy day, ate some apple crisp drake some taa and packed up camp (after the stove was engulfed in flame, thrown, broken on rocks, and "repaired").
+We woke up to a cold cloudy day, ate some apple crisp drake some tea and packed up camp (after the stove was engulfed in flame, thrown, broken on rocks, and "repaired").